jana-s-r/Chess-Board/README.md

 # Chess-Board

-This project demonstrates a simple implementation of a chess board using HTML and CSS.It provides a static representation of a standard 8x8 chess board layout.
+This project demonstrates a simple implementation of a chess board using HTML and CSS.
+It provides a static representation of a standard 8x8 chess board layout.